Ran Dank: Early life

 Dank started playing the piano at the age of seven with Yaakov Krantz.
 He went on to work with Liora Peleg at the Givaataim Conservatory, and from 1994 until 2002, he studied with Professor Vadim Monastirsky of the Jerusalem Academy of Music and Dance.
-In the years between 2000–2003, Dank served under a special musician status in the Israeli Defense Forces.

 From 2004 to 2005, Dank attended the Rubin Academy of Music in Tel Aviv, where he received his BA in music, studying with Professor Emanuel Krasovsky.

 In 2005–07, Dank left his native Israel for the first time, to study at the Juilliard School in New York.
 Under the tutelage of Professors Emanuel Ax and Joseph Kalichstein, he was awarded his M.M degree in 2007.

 In 2009, Dank graduated from the Juilliard School with an Artist Diploma degree, studying with Robert McDonald.

+Dank received his Doctor of Music degree from the CUNY Graduate Center in 2014, having worked with pianists Richard Goode and Ursula Oppens.

 Professional career

-Dank has given recitals and concerts in the U.S.A, Belgium, Poland, France, England, Germany, Finland, Russia and Australia, performing at prominent venues such as the Lincoln Center, Steinway Hall, Alice Tully Hall, and the Peter Jay Sharp Theater in New York, Severance Hall in Cleveland, OH, the Glazunov Hall in Saint Petersburg, and the Sydney Opera House in Sydney, Australia.
+Dank has given recitals and concerts in the US, Belgium, Poland, France, England, Germany, Finland, Russia and Australia, performing at prominent venues such as the Lincoln Center, Steinway Hall, Alice Tully Hall, and the Peter Jay Sharp Theater in New York, Severance Hall in Cleveland, OH, the Glazunov Hall in Saint Petersburg, and the Sydney Opera House in Sydney, Australia.

 Dank has performed as a soloist with the Cleveland Orchestra, the Sydney Symphony Orchestra, the Juilliard School Orchestra, the Williamsport Symphony Orchestra, the Hilton Head Symphony Orchestra, the Rishon Lezion Symphonic Orchestra, the Jerusalem Symphonic Orchestra, and the Raanana Symphony Orchestra, amongst others.

 Dank has taken part in numerous festivals, such as the Chopin Festival in Warsaw and Żelazowa Wola, performing works by Chopin and Liszt, and the Israel Festival with a complete Scriabin sonata cycle.
 He also played a variety of programs combining some piano rarities at the Mäntta Festival for Virtuoso Pianists, in Finland.